expect-Exception/expect-exception.fail/README.md

 1. Make sure you're up and running node v8+ (but just use v12+)
 2. Run `npm install` or `yarn install`
+3. Run `npm run transform` to create the podcasts RSS feed which is the data source for the content of the routes `/podcast` and `/podcast/[slug]`.

 ## Usage